altayaman/my_functions/README.md

 # my_functions

-Misc functions that might be used in future.
+Saved my implementations of different functions in different projects that might be helpful and used in the future.